Nanigans/monolog-cascade/README.md

 Cascade will _camelCase_ all the names of your parameters internally prior to be passed to the constructors.

 #### Optional keys
-`formatters`, `handlers` and `processors` keys are optional.
-If ommitted Cascade will default to Monolog's default formatter and handler: `Monolog\Formatter\LineFormatter` and `Monolog\Handler\StreamHandler` to `stderr`.
-If `processors` is ommitted, your logger(s) won't use any.
+`formatters`, `handlers`, `processors` and `inherit` keys are optional.
+If omitted Cascade will default to Monolog's default formatter and handler: `Monolog\Formatter\LineFormatter` and `Monolog\Handler\StreamHandler` to `stderr`.
+If `processors` is omitted, your logger(s) won't use any.
+If `inherit` is omitted, the field will default to false.

 #### Default parameters
 If a constructor method provides default value(s) in their declaration, Cascade will look it up and identify those parameters as optional with their default values.
-It can therefore be ommitted in your config file.
+It can therefore be omitted in your config file.

 #### Order of sections and params
 Order of the sections within the config file has no impact as long as they are formatted properly.